neuro-inc/neuro-flow/reference/live-workflow-syntax.md

 Allows you to specify a job's name.
 This name becomes a part of the job's internal hostname and exposed HTTP URL, and the job can then be controlled by its name through the low-level `neuro` tool.

-The name is completely _optional_, the `neuro-flow` tool doesn't require it to work properly.
+The name is completely _optional_.

 **Example:**